kameshsampath/katacoda-scenarios/2-helloboot-discovery/02-create-calculator-controller.md

 }
 </pre>

 Take a minute and review the `Calculator`.
 It has four standard simple calculator operations such as add, subtract, multiply and divide.
-Each of these methods take JSON body with array of numbers that need to be added, divided, multiplied or substracted.
+Each of these methods take JSON body with array of numbers that need to be added, divided, multiplied or subtracted.
 The response will JSON response with the result of arithmetic computation.

 **2. Test the service from a web browser locally**